debops/debops/docs/defaults-configuration.rst

   DNS domain to sent to hosts by DHCP server.

 ``domain_local``
-  Bool.
+  Boolean.
 Specify if requests that don't exist for local domain in ``dnsmasq`` should be forwarded to upstream DNS servers (they are forwarded by default).

 ``bootp``
-  Bool.
+  Boolean.
 Enable or disable support for BOOTP/PXE options in DHCP server.

 ``bootp_file``
   File path sent to the host which instructs them to download a given file from